nanos-world/docs/scripting/classes/Trigger.rst

 Trigger
 *******

-A Trigger class is a utility class to trigger events when some Actor enters an Area.
+A Trigger class is a utility class to trigger events when any Entity enters an Area.

 Usage